vatis-project/website/CONTRIBUTING.md

 1. Fork the repo
 2. Clone it locally
 3. Open the repo in VSCode
-4. When prompted click `Reopen in devcontainer`
+4. When prompted click `Reopen in Container`
 5. Wait for the devcontainer to build

 ## Testing documentation changes